chkn/Xamarin.SwiftUI/Hacking.md

 			double opacity);

 - Where the IntPtr returned holds the data for the newly created Color object, in this instance.
+- For a list of all the SwiftUI manged APIs you can call, please refer to this [SwiftUI.Framework](https://github.com/xybp888/iOS-SDKs/blob/master/iPhoneOS13.0.sdk/System/Library/Frameworks/SwiftUI.framework/SwiftUI.tbd) document.

 ### Using Hopper Dissasembler to work out Glue parameters